Xexr/wisdom/README.md

 ### Relationships

 - Cultivate 12 people who love you, because they are worth more than 12 million people who like you. [^first]

+- Hatred is a curse that does not affect the hated.
+It only poisons the hater.
+Release a grudge as if it was a poison. [^second]

 - When you forgive others, they may not notice, but you will heal.
 Forgiveness is not something we do for others; it is a gift to ourselves. [^first]